 While the response varies from country to country, it essentially affects cities and sooner or later includes prevention through social distancing.
-Schools, bars, and restaurants, then markets were closed down as countries moved towards weeks-long lock-down but governments committed to maintaining essential economic activities and food supply.
-"Health refugees" escaped from cities to reunite with their families or find more healthy environments to be confined in, with obvious implications for spreading the virus and adding pressure on local food systems.
+Schools, bars and restaurants, then markets were closed as countries moved towards a lock-down that lasted many weeks, yet governments committed to maintaining essential economic activities and the food supply.
+"Health refugees" escaped from cities to reunite with their families or find more healthy environments to be confined in, with obvious implications for the spread of the virus and adding pressure on local food systems.
 The closure of food and service businesses and markets affected both urban and rural communities.
 Urban to rural mobility took the virus to other towns, cities and rural communities.

-As schools, closed, so did school canteens, with consequences both on social protection programmes and on suppliers, including small-scale producers.
-Farmers markets were closed or their access limited with impacts on both farmers and consumers at a time when people may increasingly depend on local and culturally familiar foods.

-In most cities, urban food supply depends on road transportation which is increasingly threatened by administrative restriction of mobility, fear of contamination or logistical constraints, with petrol stations and related catering and hygiene services shutting down.
+As schools, closed, so did school canteens, with consequences for both social protection programmes and suppliers, including smallscale producers.
+Farmers' markets were closed or access to them limited, with negative impacts on both farmers and consumers at a time when people may increasingly depend on local and culturally familiar foods.
+In most cities, urban food supply depends on road transportation which is increasingly threatened by administrative restrictions on mobility, fear of contamination or logistical constraints, with petrol stations and related catering and hygiene services shutting down.